trinhdaiphuc/Example-CRUD-with-Mongo-use-http-transcoding-to-gRPC/Readme.md

 - If you want to use Kong (https://konghq.com/kong/) as API gateway.
 You can checkout to banch kong-api-gw

 `git checkout kong-api-gw`

+## USE ENVOY AS API GATEWAY

+- If you want to use Kong (https://www.envoyproxy.io/) as API gateway.
+You can checkout to banch kong-api-gw

+`git checkout envoy`